 Argentina and Chile’s Patagonian Desert is the largest desert in South America and eighth largest in the world.
 Patagonia covers a vast area of land at the south of the continent between the Andes Mountains and the Atlantic Ocean.
 Close to Antarctica, the Patagonian Desert offers a similar icy barrenness found at the bottom of the world.
 In this cold, winter desert, the average temperature is around 37 degrees Fahrenheit (3 degrees Celsius).

 The Patagonian Desert, also known as the Patagonian Steppe, is sparsely populated by humans, but several animals exist within its reach.
-Guanacos, a relative of llamas and alpacas, rheas, pygmy armadillos, and the Patagonian gray fox are just some of the local residents.
+Guanacos, a relative of llamas, rheas, pygmy armadillos, and the Patagonian gray fox are just some of the local residents.
 The majority of people living in this expansive desert earn a living by raising livestock, such as sheep and goats.
 Learn more about Patagonia here.

 5. Lençóis Maranhenses, Brazil